 Streets designated as protected, having special engineering difficulty or traffic sensitivity.

 The Permit Authority will be set up to receive applications, issue and receive notices and otherwise communicate electronically.
-All such communications relating to works on the highway should be made using the Electronic Transfer of Notifications (EToN) where possible and available.
+All such communications relating to works on the highway should be made using electronic means where possible and available.

 4. Specified Streets